zkotti/cosmos-tour/guide.md

 **Description**

 Betelgeuse belongs in the constellation of Orion and is one of the largest stars that can be seen with the naked eye.
 It also considered that it is a single isolated runaway star and that it is usually in the top 10 brightest stars in the sky.
-Additionally, Betelgeuse is the first extrasolar star that its photosphere's angular size was measured (0.042 to 0.056 arcseconds)
+Additionally, Betelgeuse is the first extrasolar star that its photosphere's angular size was measured (0.042 to 0.056 arcseconds).
 <br> Source [wiki](https://en.wikipedia.org/wiki/Betelgeuse)

 ---